Pursuing materials, function, and beauty Development of innovative textiles

 WovenGlow

 A luminescent textile display, consisting of 384 interwoven OLED foils that emit a warm glow.
 The glow of each OLED film can be controlled individually.
+When not emitting light, it can be used as a normal fabric.

 WaveofWarmth